Adam Groden By: Adam Groden

 The states with the highest college admission rate are Wyoming (96%), Illinois (86.1%), and North Carolina (84.40%).
 The lowest scoring states are Rhode Island (57.83%) Maine (58.66), and Delaware (58.75).

-infographic comparing four states on SAT score and college admission
+Infographic comparing four states on SAT score and college admission

 Did your state not make the lists above?
 See how it fared with our full dataset comparing test scores to college admission rates from the 2020-2021 school year for all 50 U.S. states and the District of Columbia.